Troubleshooting Your Online Ticket Purchase

 What is TixHub?

 TixHub is a Canadian company offering ticketing software and services to theatres and other entertainment organizations.
-When you are buying tickets online you are actually on the TixHub site though it is made to look similar to our own website.
+When you are buying tickets online you are actually on the TixHub site though you may not realize it.
 Shuswap Theatre pays TixHub a fee for each ticket sold.
+You can return to our own website anytime by clicking the “Return to Home Page” button in the sidebar.

 I don’t know if I have an account.

-If you have bought Shuswap Theatre tickets online before under your own name (in the past three years) you will have an account.
+If you have bought Shuswap Theatre tickets online before under your own name (in the past four years) you should have an account.
 Your User ID will be your email address and you will have created a password.
-If you bought tickets downtown or at the theatre itself you may or may not have an account.
-When we are busy we sell tickets anonymously because it’s much faster and in that case you won’t have an account.
+If you bought tickets at Wild Craft Mercantile or at the theatre itself you may or may not have an account.
+When we are busy we sell tickets anonymously to save time and in that case you won’t have an account.
 If you are subscribed to The Prompter, our e-newsletter, then you will have an account but you may not have ever known your password.

 I don’t know my password.

 No problem.
-When you are prompted to log in, just click on the link “I don’t know my password” (see below).
+When you are prompted to log in, just click on “Reset my password.”
 You will prompted to enter your email address and, if TixHub recognizes it, they will send you an email with a link to reset your password.

 TixHub won’t accept my email address.

-If TixHub can’t find your email address in their system, then you will need to click the “Sign-up now” button (see above).
+If TixHub can’t find your email address in their system, and if you have more than one email address, then try a different one.
+If TixHub still does not recognize your password, then you will need to click the “Sign-up now” button (see above).
 Then complete the form that appears.
-Note that fields with an * are required.
-The rest is optional though it can be helpful for us to have that information in case we have to solve a problem with your purchase.
+Fields with an * are required.
+The rest is optional though it is helpful for us to have that information in case we have to solve a problem with your purchase.
+We do not share your personal data with anyone.
 We hope you will click the button marked “Keep me up to date about news and upcoming events” so that you won’t miss any of our exciting events.
 But, of course, it’s up to you.
 It’s easy to unsubscribe if you change your mind.

 I put some seats in my shopping cart and now I can’t get them back.

-This usually happens when you run into a problem logging in and then you find that your chosen tickets are no longer available.
+This usually happens when you run into a problem logging in and then you find that the tickets you already had selected are no longer available.
 While there is a slight chance that someone snapped them up when you weren’t looking, it is much more likely that the system is still holding them for you.
 If you are logged in, click on the View Shopping Cart button in the sidebar on the left (see below).
-Your tickets should be there.

 When you put tickets in your cart and don’t complete your purchase, the system holds them for you for 25 minutes before releasing them.
 So, if you can’t seem to get them back, just wait a half hour and try again.
 They will almost certainly be available.
 Or, if you would be happy with different seats, then put those new seats in your cart.
 When you go to Check out you will see whether your original tickets are still there.
 If so, just remove the ones you don’t want before checking out.